prisma-labs/graphql-framework-experiment/docs/references/recipes.md

 1. With `compilerOptions.noEmit` set to `true` in your tsconfig (forced by Next.js), treat `nexus build` as a check step in your ci process.

-#### Notes
+### Notes

 - Overall, here are the limitations with Next.js integration that you will not find in a "normal" Nexus project.

+  1. You must use CommonJS `require` as opposed to ES module `import` syntax for your Nexus api module.
+This is to preserve import order.
   1. You must run `app.assenble()` before accessing the server handlers.
-  1. In development, you must run `app.reset()` in your endpoint module, before anything else.
+  1. In development, you must run `app.reset()` in your Nexus api module, before anything else.
-  1. Make sure that you only have one Nexus endpoint, or else you may experience difficulties in development.
+  1. Make sure that you only have one Nexus api module, or else you may experience difficulties in development.
-  1. Make sure that your Nexus modules (ones using the `nexus` package) are only part of the import graph of your Nexus endpoint.
+  1. Make sure that your Nexus modules (ones using the `nexus` package) are only part of the import graph of your Nexus api module.
-  1. If you would like to use GraphQL Playground, do not rely on the one from Nexus.
+  1. If you would like to use GraphQL Playground, do not rely on the one packaged with Nexus.
 Instead you can use an external one like [this standalone electron one](https://www.electronjs.org/apps/graphql-playground).
   1. You will not be able to use the Nexus testing component

+- Integration with Next.js should improve [once it supports plugins](https://github.com/zeit/next.js/issues/9133).
+For example you will probably not need to think about `app.assemble()` and `app.reset()` anymore and be able to use ES module syntax in your Nexus api module.